pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_storage-and-playback.md

 # Message Persistence API for JavaScript SDK

-Message Persistence provides access to stored, timestamped messages across multiple regions with optional AES-256 encryption.
-Configure message retention per key: 1 day, 7 days, 30 days, 3 months, 6 months, 1 year, or Unlimited.
-You can retrieve messages, message reactions, and files (via File Sharing API).
+Message Persistence provides real-time access to stored messages, reactions, and files.
+Messages are timestamped (10 ns precision), replicated across zones/regions, and can be AES-256 encrypted.
+Configure retention per key: 1 day, 7 days, 30 days, 3 months, 6 months, 1 year, Unlimited.

+- Supported data types: Messages, Message reactions, Files (via File Sharing API).
-Supported async patterns: Callbacks, Promises, Async/Await.
-Recommended: Async/Await with try...catch for error statuses.
+- Async patterns: Callbacks, Promises, Async/Await (recommended).
+Use try...catch to handle errors.

 ## Fetch history

-Requires Message Persistence enabled in the Admin Portal.
+Requires Message Persistence (enable in Admin Portal).

-Fetch historical messages from one or more channels, optionally including message actions.
-Ordering and slicing:
+Fetch historical messages for one or more channels.
+Use includeMessageActions to include message actions.

+Time range behavior:
-- start only: messages older than start (start is exclusive).
+- start only: returns messages older than start (exclusive).
-- end only: messages from end and newer (end is inclusive).
+- end only: returns messages from end (inclusive) and newer.
-- start and end: between start and end (end is inclusive).
+- start and end: returns messages between start (exclusive) and end (inclusive).

-- Limits: up to 100 per single channel; up to 25 per channel for multiple channels (up to 500 channels) or when includeMessageActions is used.
-Page with iterative calls by adjusting start.
+Limits:
+- Single channel: up to 100 messages.
+- Multiple channels (up to 500): up to 25 per channel.
+- With includeMessageActions: only one channel, limit 25.
+Use pagination via start to iterate.

 ### Method(s)